Eoinmark/Python-Projects/Cyclistic_CaseStudy.md

 ## Share

-The analysis of our data is summarized on a dashboard created using Tableu Public, and accessible through the link below: https://public.tableau.com/authoring/Cyclistic_dashboard_16967675172600/Dashboard1#1
+The analysis of our data is summarized on a dashboard created using Tableau Public, and accessible through the link below: https://public.tableau.com/authoring/Cyclistic_dashboard_16967675172600/Dashboard1#1

 ![image](https://github.com/Eoinmark/Data-Analytics-Portfolio/assets/145372680/a132b29b-ca0d-46d7-89d6-d6314950a5d1)

 **Key Findings**
-* More than half of Cyclistic's customer are annual members.
+* More than half of Cyclistic's customers are annual members.
 The casual riders are only 40% of their total customers.
 * Although there are more annual members, casual riders use Cyclistics more than the annual members as they have longer total ride duration and higher average ride duration.
 * Casual riders tend to use Cyclistic more on the weekends probably to stroll around Chicago as a form of vacation.
 * Annual members tend to use Cyclistic more on the weekdays, probably to commute to their workplaces.
-* Both casual riders and annual members rise in number on the middle of the year which are summer months (June to August) and decline at the end and start of the year, corresponding to winter months (December to February).
+* Both casual riders and annual members rise in number in the middle of the year which are the summer months (June to August) and decline at the end and start of the year, corresponding to the winter months (December to February).
-* The most popular bike type for both casual riders and annual members are the electric bike, and the least popular type is the docked bike.
+* The most popular bike type for both casual riders and annual members is the electric bike, and the least popular type is the docked bike.

 ## Act
 Upon the findings from the analysis of the data, here are my top three recommendations:
-1. Offer a "weekend-only" annual membership which gives its members perks same with annual membership that is much more affordable but is only eligible on weekends starting Friday until Sunday.
+1. Offer a "weekend-only" annual membership which gives its members perks same with annual membership that are much more affordable but are only eligible on weekends starting Friday until Sunday.
-2. Boost marketing on summer months and offer a limited-time discount on annual membership from June to August when the Cyclistic users are at its peak.
+2. Boost marketing during the summer months and offer a limited-time discount on annual membership from June to August to capitalize on the season when Cyclistic users are at their peak.
-3. Offer a much more cheaper version of the annual membership by limiting the type of bike available from 3 (electric bike, classic bike and docked bike) to only 2 (electric bike and classic bike).
+3. Offer a much cheaper version of the annual membership by limiting the type of bike available from 3 (electric bike, classic bike, and docked bike) to only 2 (electric bike and classic bike).

 ## Reference/s:
 [1] https://weatherspark.com/y/14091/Average-Weather-in-Chicago-Illinois-United-States-Year-Round#:~:text=The%20warm%20season%20lasts%20for,low%20of%2070%C2%B0F.